cartoon-raccoon/cogsy/README.md

 ## Installation
 **macOS, Windows, and Linux**

 Cogsy is currently broken on Windows 10, due to an ncurses dependency.
 This bug is being worked on right now.

-_Due to a dependency using a nightly-only feature, the stable toolchain will not compile Cogsy.
-You have to install and compile Cogsy with the nightly toolchain._
+Windows users could get around this problem by running it on Cygwin or WSL, but I don't have a way to test this yet.

+_The stable toolchain will compile Cogsy, but in the past some dependencies have used nightly-only features and resulting in errors when compiling on stable.
+Thus, I recommend you use the nightly toolchain by default._

 To switch to the nightly toolchain, run:

 `rustup default nightly`

-It's really sad, I know.

 Cogsy can be installed from crates.io, the official Rust package registry: